DemandCube/NeverwinterDP/docs/arbitrary-cluster-guide.md

 If you plan on running tests/launching dataflows from your local machine, also include this entry in your own /etc/hosts file

+        #Insert an entry like this into all the cluster machine's /etc/hosts file
+        #Insert onto your local dev box if you wish to run anything from your local machine as well
         ##SCRIBENGIN CLUSTER START##
         10.0.0.1 hadoop-master
         10.0.0.2 elasticsearch-1